7digital/7digital-Android-SDK/README.md

 5. Alternatively, a compiled .aar is available in the Releases tab.

-Note: The 7Digital Android SDK depends on Volley.
+Note: The 7digital Android SDK depends on Volley.
 Volley will also need to be added as a dependency (a module) in your app.

+## Adding Purchasing to your App ##

+To add purchasing simply integrate the 7digital Buy Button.
+This takes care of the checkout and music download process without sending users away to another site.
+For an example app, see the [sample 7digital buy button app](https://github.com/7digital/7digital-android-buy-button-demo)